 You can discuss how to claim on any of these policy benefits when you talk with one of our claim handlers.

 Your chosen repairer will organise a quote for the damage, which they will supply to us.
 Assuming the damage is relatively minor repairs can normally start as soon as the repairer is able.
 Where the damage is major or there are issues around parts supply for your model of car, an independent assessor (an independent expert who specialises in assessing required repairs) may be called in to determine the best way forward.

 Where the cost of the repairs means that your car will be written off, we’ll send you a Discharge Form, which forms the settlement of your claim.
 When you sign the form and send it back to us, we’ll pay out the settlement figure and the wreck of the car or motorcycle then becomes our property.
 If you would like to retain ownership of the wreck, then let us know during the claim process and we will adjust the settlement accordingly.

 Q. What Are My Options For Paying For My Classic Vehicle Insurance Premium?

 A. Protecta offers you a number of ways to pay your insurance premium.
-If you wish to pay your full annual premium upfront, you can pay by direct credit, credit card, or cheque.
+If you wish to pay your full annual premium upfront, you can pay by direct credit or credit card.
 If you prefer, we can split your annual premium into instalments, which you can pay via direct debit or credit card.

 If you do choose to pay by instalment, please note that Protecta is one of the few motor vehicle insurance providers in New Zealand that don’t penalise you for this.
 Your instalment amount will simply be the annual price divided by the number of instalments you wish to make – there are no additional charges or penalties added to your premium for these options.
 We also don’t charge any more for paying by credit card, it’s our belief there should be one price for your insurance policy no matter how you choose to pay.